GreyPreacher/Berkeley-CS61C-Lab/README.md

 # Berkeley CS61C Spring 2022-Lab
-👑 This is the Berkeley CS61C Spring 2022 Labs by GreyPreacher.
+👑 This is the Berkeley CS61C **Great Ideas in Computer Architecture (Machine Structures)** Spring 2022 Labs by GreyPreacher.

 # Main Page
 ✨ Please go to the [main repository](https://github.com/GreyPreacher/Berkeley-CS61C) to see the full information of my Berkeley CS61C course.